-• Ensure access to basic social services, such as education, vocational and life-skills training, health care, and birth registration.
-These are all key elements to preventing trafficking • Take steps to address child trafficking both nationally and globally and penalize adults responsible for it with prison sentences Encourage schools to create thoughtful, well-informed campaigns to inform youth about sex and labor trafficking.
+- 7 Lobby your government to: - Ensure access to basic social services, such as education, vocational and life-skills training, health care, and birth registration.
+These are all key elements to preventing trafficking - Take steps to address child trafficking both nationally and globally and penalize adults responsible for it with prison sentences - 8 Encourage schools to create thoughtful, well-informed campaigns to inform youth about sex and labor trafficking.

-WHAT YOUTH CAN DO - Learn about how to become a Children Rights Defender (Youth who take actions to defend their own rights or those of others) - Find an anti-trafficking organization and volunteer or donate to it - Grass-roots YOUTH action can make a difference in helping to change many of the abuse situations described in the Kit - Engage in a public campaign to inform about the root causes, different methods of traffickers and available resources and hotlines - Mark the Intl.
-Missing Children Day 25 May with public events, activities and projects aiming at raising awareness among your peers - Request that your school presents the Global Education Tool " Learning to live together " https://ethicseducationforchildren.org/en/ - Understand how traffickers use social media.
+- Learn about how to become a Children Rights Defender (Youth who take action to defend their own rights or those of others) - Find an anti-trafficking organization and volunteer or donate to it - Grass-roots YOUTH action can make a difference in helping to change many of the abuse situations described in the Kit - Engage in a public campaign to inform about the root causes, different methods of traffickers and available resources and hotlines - Mark the Intl.
+Missing Children Day 25 May with public events, activities and projects aiming at raising awareness among your peers - Request that your school presents the Global Education Tool " Learning to live together "

+https://ethicseducationforchildren.org/en/

+Understand how traffickers use social media.
 Teach others, and pledge to share credible information on your social media channels Youth: 15 to 24 years.
-1.2 billion estimated worldwide IDEAS FOR FAITH-BASED LEADERS AND COMMUNITIES JOINT STATMENT WORLD DAY AGAINST TRAFFICKING IN PERSONS Excerpt:
+1.2 billion estimated worldwide

+Excerpt: